The Boy Friend (1971 film)

 The Boy Friend is a 1971 British musical comedy film written and directed by Ken Russell, based on the 1953 musical of the same name by Sandy Wilson.
 The film stars Twiggy, Christopher Gable, Tommy Tune, and Max Adrian, with an uncredited appearance by Glenda Jackson.

-MGM made extensive edits to the film for its American release.
-The missing material was restored and the film was re-released in 1987.
+Metro-Goldwyn-Mayer made extensive edits for its American release, reducing its runtime to 109 minutes.
+The truncated material was restored for a 1987 re-release.
 The Boy Friend was released on DVD on 12 April 2011.